DeanFujimoto/DeanFujimoto.github.io/essays/how-to-ask-questions.md

 ---
-layout: essays
+layout: essay
-type: essays
+type: essay
-title: How to Ask Questions
+title: How to ask Questions
 # All dates must be YYYY-MM-DD format!
-date: 2020-1-30
+date: 2020-01-29
 labels:
-  - Computer Engineering
-  - JavaScript
+  - Stack overflow
-  - Questions
+  - Question
-  - Sales
+  - Answer
 ---

 Ever since we were children, we were taught “there’s no such thing as a bad question.”
 I found this to be wildly inaccurate and my teachers would often scorn me for asking dumb questions.
 As a sales person, I found that bad questions are the WORST, they can not only make the person you are asking feel unlistened to, but it can create horrible awkward silences.